OSGConnect/tutorial-blast-split/README.md

 analysis for it, and c) the resulting output file would be huge.

 Because the BLAST process is
 run over the input file line by line, it is scientifically valid to split up the input query file, analyze the pieces, and then put the results back together at the end!
-By splitting the input query file into smaller pieces, each of the queries can be run as seporate jobs.
+By splitting the input query file into smaller pieces, each of the queries can be run as separate jobs.
 On the other hand, BLAST databases should not be split, because the blast output includes a score value for each sequence that is calculated relative to the entire length of the database.

 ## Get materials and set up files